 [45]Huanglongbing-like symptoms were described for the first time in 1919 in China and then in 1921 in the Philippines (Bové, 2006).
 However, farmers in southern China had observed yellowing of their citrus trees since the late 1800s and in India the “citrus dieback” syndrome has been reported since the eighteenth century.
 In South Africa, the first symptoms of HLB were recorded in 1828/29 (Da Graça, 2010).
 Subsequently, HLB has extended its distribution into many of the major citrus-producing areas of the world.

 [46]The causal agents of HLB are fastidious Gram-negative bacteria in the ‘Ca. Liberibacter’ genus (Garnier, Danel and Bové, 1984).
-‘Ca. Liberibacter’ species are restricted to the sieve tubes within the phloem tissues, occur at very low concentrations and are unevenly distributed within the host plant (Jagoueix, Bové and Garnier, 1994).
-The pathogenic ‘Ca. Liberibacter’ species were discovered by electron microscopy in citrus trees with HLB symptoms.
+‘Ca. Liberibacter’ species are restricted to the sieve tubes within the phloem tissues and are unevenly distributed within the host plant (Jagoueix, Bové and Garnier, 1994).
+Bacterium titers in the phloem vary depending on 'Ca. Liberibacter' or plant species, plant organ, and the climatic or environmental conditions that plants are exposed to (Tatineneni et al., 2008; Lopes et al., 2009; Lopes et al., 2017; Cifuentes Arenas et al., 2019) The pathogenic ‘Ca. Liberibacter’ species were discovered by electron microscopy in citrus trees with HLB symptoms.
 Three species of ‘Ca. Liberibacter’ have been associated with HLB and are differentiated based on the nucleotide sequence in the 16S ribosomal gene operon (Jagoueix, Bové and Garnier, 1994).
+Liberibacter spp. can be transported both upward and downward throughout the tree, but their distribution is highly patchy (Li et al., 2009).
+The highest concentrations can be found in stem and midribs of flush.
+Flush is a newly developing cluster of very young leaves on the expanding terminal end of a shoot (Chiyaka et al, 2012).
 The three species are as follows:

 [47]‘Candidatus Liberibacter asiaticus’ (CLas), transmitted by Diaphorina citri, is heat tolerant and induces symptoms in warm climates at optimal temperatures in the range 27–32 °C (Jagoueix et al., 1996).
+Cell multiplication in plant tissues is partially limited at 38°C (Lopes et al., 2009a).
 It is present in Asia, Africa, Oceania and North and South America (Bové, 2006; da Graça, 2010; CABI, 2021).

 [48]‘Candidatus Liberibacter africanus’ (CLaf) is transmitted by Trioza erytreae, is heat-sensitive and causes symptoms between 22 °C and 24 °C (Jagoueix, Bové and Garnier, 1994), with no symptoms appearing at 27–30 °C (da Graça, 1991).
-It is present in Asia (Saudi Arabia and Yemen) and Africa (Ascension, Saint Helena and Tristan da Cunha; Burundi; Cameroon; the Central African Republic; the Comoros; Ethiopia; Kenya; Madagascar; Malawi; Mauritius; Mayotte; Réunion; Rwanda; Somalia; South Africa; Swaziland; the United Republic of Tanzania; and Zimbabwe) (Bové, 2006; da Graça, 2010; CABI, 2021).
-‘Candidatus Liberibacter africanus subsp. capensis’ has been reported in South Africa on an ornamental rutaceous tree, Calodendrum capense (Garnier et al., 2000).
+It is present in Asia and Africa (Bové, 2006; da Graça, 2010; CABI, 2021).
 [49]‘Candidatus Liberibacter americanus’ (CLam) was described as a new species when it was first found in 2004 in São Paulo, Brazil (Teixeira et al., 2005a, 2005b, 2005c; Bové, 2006).
 It is also transmitted by Diaphorina citri (Yamamoto et al., 2006).
-‘Ca. L. americanus’ is less heat tolerant than ‘Ca. L. asiaticus’.
-Lopes et al. (2009) found that temperatures above 32 °C negatively affected the multiplication of ‘Ca. L. americanus’ in infected plants, whereas ‘Ca. L. asiaticus’ was affected only by temperatures above 38 °C. Similarly, Gasparoto et al. (2012) found that ‘Ca. L. americanus’ did not infect plants maintained at night/day temperature conditions of 27/32 °C, but infection by ‘Ca. L. asiaticus’ occurred at all the studied temperatures.
+CLam is heat sensitive, with cell multiplication in plant tissues partially affected at 32°C and highly affected at 35°C and 38°C (Lopes et al., 2009a).
+Similarly, Gasparoto et al. (2012) found that CLam did not infect plants maintained at night/day temperature conditions of 27/32 °C, but infection by CLas occurred at all the studied temperatures.